-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.World Habitat Day is meant to remind us to ensure the human right to adequate housing and land for everyone
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.World Habitat Day is meant to remind us to ensure the human right to adequate housing and land for everyone

 At 5 a.m. on a cold December morning, the sound of bulldozers woke up Rukshana, a woman in her late fifties.
 By 6 a.m., her home in Delhi, where she had lived for 35 years, had been demolished and with it her meagre belongings.